KE-NETIZEN-OOPS/KE-NETIZEN-OOPS/README.md

 # Abed Kamau

-**Software & AI Engineer** — I design and ship production systems across AI, fintech, and SaaS, and own them end to end: architecture, implementation, containerization, deployment, and ongoing maintenance.
+**Software & AI Engineer** — I design and ship production systems across AI, fintech, Blockchain and SaaS, and own them end to end: architecture, implementation, containerization, deployment, and ongoing maintenance.

 My work spans multi-agent AI frameworks, real-time and distributed infrastructure, trading and on-chain analytics, and multi-tenant platforms.
 I optimize for correctness and longevity — small, well-bounded services with explicit interfaces, comprehensive offline test suites, CI on every push, and documentation a teammate can actually use.